ionic-team/ionic-conference-app/README.md

 # Ionic Conference Application

-This is purely a demo of Ionic with TypeScript.
-It is still in development.
+This is the official Ionic demo app, showcaseing a variety of [http://ionicframework.com/](Ionic Framework) components and native features.

 ## Important!
 **There is not an actual Ionic Conference at this time.** This project is just to show off Ionic components in a real-world application.
 Please go through the steps in [CONTRIBUTING.md](https://github.com/ionic-team/ionic-conference-app/blob/master/.github/CONTRIBUTING.md) before submitting an issue.